mozzarellaV8/pdpd/content/quarterly-report/pdpd-no14.md

-# pdpd quarterly report SU17
+# pdpd quarterly report Summer 2017

 Hi it's Pete.
 Was on a photoshoot recently making fun of someone's monthly newsletter when Emily said 'Why don't you make a newsletter?'.
 I was somewhat justified ridiculing this photographer, though - his newsletter was riddled with very basic typos and he didn't really have much of an eye.